rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 Note that the **Site Model** is *unlinked* across partitions, while the **Clock Model** and **Tree** are *linked* by default.
 This means that we will allow each partition to evolve under a separate substitution process, but we will assume that the underlying tree is the same and that the same clock model is shared across partitions.

+> **Topic for discussion**
+>
+> Would it make any sense to link the site models across partitions here?
+>
+> <details>
+>	<summary>Answer</summary>
+>
+> Not really.
+In this analysis we have four partitions, where each partition has a different number of possible states.
+If we were to link site models, the site model would need to have the maximum number of states for all the partitions.
+That means that we would use a model with 5 possible states for each site in our alignment, including sites where we've only observed 2, 3 or 4 states.
+While it is possible that these states exist and we just haven't observed them, in most cases this doesn't make sense.
+For instance, if a binary trait stands for presence/absence, allowing for substitutions to 3 further states is nonsensical.
+>

 ## The Tip Dates panel

 > Navigate to the **Tip Dates** panel and select **Use tip dates**.